trampgeek/moodle-qtype_coderunner/Readme.md

 shown you must change the *Feedback* drop-down in the question author form from its default *Force show* to *Set by quiz*.

-Some recommended setting in the "During the attempt column" of the quiz review options are:
+Some recommended setting in the "During the attempt" column of the quiz review options are:

  1. Right answer.
 This should be unchecked, at least in the "During the attempt"